eduardofleck/dumb-list/README.md

 # Dumb-list

-This project is a joke on the face of populist politicians and other covid-denials.
+This project is a joke on the face of populist politicians and other people who denial covid-19.

+The project is a list of the worst predictions made to COVID-19, such as "It is a small flu" or "(In Brazil) Less than 800 people will die from it".

+You can find the (Brazilian) live version here: https://osmarterraplana.herokuapp.com/

+Wanna create a version to your country?
+Do it, please.
+Don`t hesitate to contact me! :)

 # What us under the hood?